USNavalResearchLaboratory/turboWAVE/docs/ref-input.rst

 		.. py:function:: shape = pulse_shape

 			:param enum pulse_shape: determines the shape of the pulse envelope, can be ``quintic`` (default), ``sin2``, ``sech``

+		.. py:function:: boosted frame gamma = g

+			:param float g: relativistic Lorentz factor of the boosted frame (default=1).
+If g>1, turboWAVE will transform the wave into the boosted frame.
+The parameters describing the wave should all be given in lab frame coordinates.
+The grid coordinates are taken as the boosted frame.
+At present this feature should only be used for paraxial modes propagating along the z-axis.

 .. _pulse-obj:
 .. py:function:: new pulse { directives }